 At St Mary's we aim to provide a curriculum that recognises all children as unique with individual learning styles and needs.
-Our curriculum team, in conjunction with our children, have developed an exciting and engaging progressive curriculum that builds on prior knowledge and skills.
+We have developed an exciting and engaging progressive curriculum that builds on prior knowledge, skills and the children's interests.
 A spiral curriculum that is ever evolving to the meet the specific needs of St Mary's children.
 An overview of our curriculum topics can be viewed here.

 We are passionate about our aim that all children will become fluent readers with a genuine love of reading.